 This cafe is one of the very few highlights of the benighted town.
-While working remotely once, I tried to join a meeting via Skype from the table outside but was drowned out by the swearing and shouting of the alcoholics sat outside the dodgy pub nearby.
-Maybe I’ll stick to the home office but I’m just glad to be out of the house these (post-lockdown) days so I’m not going to be too fussy.
+While working remotely once, I tried to join a meeting via Skype from the table outside but my conversation was drowned out by the swearing and ranting of the alcoholics sat outside the dodgy pub nearby.
+Maybe I’ll stick to the home office in future but I’m just glad to be out of the house these (post-lockdown) days.
 And to be fair, they’ve laid out the yawnsome furniture quite well in the new Covid arrangements.
-There are stickers on the floor but they seem to be mostly ignored but at least some of the punters wore masks – which is a vast improvement if you’ve seen the beauties of this town.
+There are stickers on the floor but they seem to be mostly ignored though some of the punters wore masks – which is a vast improvement if you’ve seen the beauties of this town.

-The menu offers some nectar for Crewies (i.e. fry-ups) but there are other options too.
-Omelettes, GF toasties and salads blah blah, usually fine and they do GF and alternative milks if you want it.
+The menu offers standard nectar for Crewies (i.e. fry-ups) but there are other options too.
+Omelettes, toasties and salads blah blah, usually fine and they do GF and alternative milks if you want it.
 Coffee is just passable so you won’t be doing a cartwheel of joy after your first slurp.

-It’s Crewe so while you can’t expect much, it’s not bad.
-I gorped out of the window through the splashes of water across a car park to the still-closed Lyceum Theatre as I was glared at by a passing woman with hair borrowed from a marmoset.
+I gorped out of the window through the splashes of water across the car park to the still-closed Lyceum Theatre as I was glared at by a passing woman with hair borrowed from a marmoset.
 That was as much excitement as this town could offer if you discount being threatened at knife-point by a Bulgarian welder.
 If you need to splash your boots though, you will have to visit the fairly grim public toilet next door.
 Oh the glam!
 But if it ever does get hot and sunny, the large windows turn it into a huge greenhouse so it can get a bit sweaty anyway.

 The building is an interesting angular shape – if it wasn’t next to the scabby bogs then would look quite cool.
 The lights are part-trendy and the ceiling is almost Scandi but any dreams of wandering through Uppsala are pricked by a Crewe accent asking if anyone has got a radar key.